Hubs-Foundation/hubs/doc/spritesheet-generation.md

 ## intro
-In Hubs, we use texture atlassing to improve rendering efficiency.
-This document explains how to generate and use the spritesheet that is read by the SpriteSystem.
+We use texture atlassing to improve rendering and loading efficiency.
+This document explains how to generate the spritesheets used by the SpriteSystem and the page's css.

-Information about what spritesheets are and how to use them is outside the scope of this document, as there are many good resources about this on the web.

 ## generating spritesheets